-The Children's Bureau is committed to the alignment of formula grants, such as CBCAP, with the work conducted under other federally-funded programs.
-CBCAP programs should be aware of and identify opportunities to coordinate and collaborate with State work.
-The Children's Bureau encourages CBCAP state lead agencies to, at a minimum, develop and/or maintain an awareness of the overall goals and strategies of their respective child welfare agency.
-In addition, the Children's Bureau engaged participants in various collaborative meetings and planning committees related to the Child and Family Services Plan (CFSP), Annual Progress and Services Review (APSR), and Child and Family Services Review (CFSR), each of which is described in greater detail below.
-The Children's Bureau Regional Office (see Attachment 8 for Regional Office contacts) and Central Office staff can assist CBCAP state lead agencies in making connections to improve collaboration and coordination to improve services for children and families.
+CB is committed to the alignment of formula grants, such as CBCAP, with the work conducted under other federally-funded programs.
+CBCAP programs should be aware of and identify opportunities to coordinate and collaborate with state work.
+The CB encourages CBCAP state lead agencies to, at a minimum, develop and/or maintain an awareness of the overall goals and strategies of their respective child welfare agency.
+In addition, the CB continues to encourage CBCAP state leads to seek out opportunities to become active and engaged participants in various collaborative meetings and planning committees related to the Child and Family Services Plan (CFSP), Annual Progress and Services Review (APSR), and Child and Family Services Review (CFSR), each of which is described in greater detail below.
+The CB Regional Office and Central Office staff can assist CBCAP state lead agencies in making connections to improve collaboration and coordination to improve services for children and families.
 CBCAP state lead agencies may contact the CBCAP Federal Project Officers if they are unsure who to contact in their state regarding the CFSR and CFSP processes.
 Information on opportunities to collaborate are listed below.